microsoft/scFM-datamix/README.md

 ## Training

-This folder contains a script, `Train_Models.py`, that trains Blood- and Atlas-baseline LDVAE models using the scvi-tools package.
+This folder contains scripts to train LDVAE and Geneformer models.
+In the LDVAE subfolder, the `Train_Models.py` script trains Blood- and Atlas-baseline LDVAE models using the scvi-tools package.
 It takes a random seed as input.
 It outputs trained models as well as training curves.
 For details on the training parameters and model architecture, please see the Methods section of the manuscript.
+In the geneformer subfolder, the `pretrain_geneformer.py` script is used to pretrain new geneformer models. `fine_tune_geneformer_cell_classification.py` takes a pretrained model and fines tunes the model on the cell classification task.
+Before pretraining or finetuning a geneformer moddel, the test/train/val splits of the data must be tokenized using `tokenize_data.py`.

 ## Evaluations

-This folder contains two scripts:
+This folder contains two subfolder for evaluation LDVAE and Geneformer models.
+The LDVAE subfolder contains two scripts:

 - `LDVAE_eval.py` estimates reconstruction accuracies for all model/evaluation combinations.
 - `LDVAE_eval_class.py` defines a python class containing a method for estimating reconstruction accuracy.
 It also contains utilities to (1) create a sample input/reconstruction scatterplot, (2) obtain the latent representation of a dataset from a particular model, and (3) compute expression reconstruction residuals.

+The geneformer subfolder contains one script:

+- `zeroshot_eval_geneformer.py` evaluates the models zero-shot performance taking in put of `gene_name_id_dict.pkl` and `token_dictionary.pkl` taken from the geneformer repository.

 ## Questions and Feedback